-- 3. Sealed applications should be submitted by the interested exploration and production companies to DGPC, 1019-A Pak Plaza Fazal-e-Haq Road, Blue Area, Islamabad, by ---- a.m.
+- 2. Bid Documents can be obtained from the office of Directorate General Petroleum Concessions (DGPC) 1019-A, Pak Plaza, Fazal-e-Haq Road, Blue Area, Islamabad on a written request and payment of a non-refundable fee of US \$ 100(or equivalent in Pak Rupees) in favour of DGPC through a bank draft. - 3.
+Sealed applications should be submitted by the interested exploration and production companies to DGPC, 1019-A Pak Plaza Fazal-e-Haq Road, Blue Area, Islamabad, by ---- a.m.
 (PST) on ----, 200-.
 Applications will be opened publicly by the Bid Opening Committee the same day at --- a.m. in DGPC office in the presence of the applicants or their representatives. - 4.
 Bids submitted by all applicants will be considered as irrevocable and unconditional.
 In case any applicant states otherwise, his bid will not be accepted and will be treated as "non-responsive" - 5.
-The bidding process will be governed by and construed under laws of Pakistan and any question or dispute regarding grant of a Petroleum Right or any matter or thing connected therewith shall be resolved by arbitration in Pakistan and in accordance with Pakistan laws as per Rule 77 of Pakistan Onshore Petroleum (Exploration and Production) Rules, 2007 (in case of onshore areas) and Rule 81 of Pakistan Offshore Petroleum (Exploration and Production) Rules, 2007 (in case of Offshore areas). - 6.
-The successful applicant will be selected in accordance with the provisions of the Petroleum Exploration and Production Policy 2007 and Pakistan Onshore Petroleum (Exploration and Production) Rules, 2007/Pakistan Offshore Petroleum (Exploration and Production) Rules, 2007and the Bid Documents.
-The successful applicant will be notified as soon as possible. - 7.
-In the event, any of the bidder(s) attempts to influence the DGPC in any manner whatsoever, it shall result in the disqualification of such bidder(s). - 8.
-The applications of only those parties would be considered who have been pre-qualified at least one month before the close of Invitation to Bid as specified in sub para 3 (4) of Policy 2007. - 9.
-The Government reserves the right to exercise the powers to accept or reject any application.
+The bidding process will be governed by and construed under laws of Pakistan and any question or dispute regarding grant of a Petroleum Right or any matter or thing connected therewith shall be resolved by arbitration in Pakistan and in accordance with Pakistan laws as per applicable Rules of Pakistan Onshore Petroleum (Exploration and Production) Rules, 2009 (in case of onshore areas) and applicable Rules of Pakistan Offshore Petroleum (Exploration and Production) Rules, 2009 (in case of Offshore areas).
+The first applicant company in Zone O & I may be given the opportunity to match the best work programme and financial obligation.
+This however, cannot be claimed as a matter of right. - 6.
+The successful applicant will be selected in accordance with the provisions of the Petroleum Exploration and Production Policy 2009 and Pakistan Onshore Petroleum (Exploration and Production) Rules, 2009/Pakistan Offshore Petroleum (Exploration and Production) Rules, 2009and the Bid Documents.
+The successful applicant will be notified as soon as possible. - 9.
+Any bidder offering Work Unit lower than the minimum threshold specified in the policy or the bid documents would be treated as non responsive and his bid would not be further evaluated. - 8.
+In the event, any of the bidder(s) attempts to influence the DGPC in any manner whatsoever, it shall result in the disqualification of such bidder(s).

+9. The Government reserves the right to exercise the powers to accept or reject any application.
 In the event of refusal to grant such petroleum right, the Government shall as far as possible provide the reasons thereof.
 The Government also reserves the right to cancel or annul the bidding process without specifying any reason thereof.